-In 2003, an overall compensation framework for the Special Deputy Liquidator was developed based on four (4) primary objectives:
+The overall compensation framework for the Special Deputy Liquidator was developed based on the following primary objectives:

-- 1. Recognize Mr. Bengelsdorf's role as the top executive of Home; - Preserve the position's consultant status but recognize that, in terms of time spent, Mr. Bengelsdorf is more than a full-time employee and is filling the role of the top executive. - 2.
-Acknowledge significant contributions that have already occurred;
+1. Recognize Mr. Bengelsdorf's role as the top executive of Home;

+- Preserve the position's consultant status but recognize that, in terms of time spent, Mr. Bengelsdorf is more than a full-time employee and is filling the role of the top executive.

+2. Acknowledge the significant contributions that have occurred;

-Acknowledge the significant amount of value that had already been contributed to the liquidation process by the Special Deputy Liquidator with liquid assets at March 5, 2003 of \$12.7 million rising to approximately \$1.45 billion (including USIRe). \$228.8 million of Class II early access distributions to guaranty associations, Class I distributions to guaranty associations of \$48 million.
+Recognize the significant amount of value contributed to the liquidation process by the Special Deputy Liquidator with liquid assets at March 5, 2003 (when the rehabilitation order was entered) of \$12.7 million rising to approximately \$1.251 billion at September 30, 2014 which is net of \$232.0 million of Class II early access distributions to guaranty associations and Class I distributions to guaranty associations of \$51.9 million.
+From January 1, 2014 to September 30, 2014 liquid assets increased \$57.9 million.

-- 3. Align incentives with the Liquidation's goals; - Provide Mr. Bengelsdorf with a structured incentive plan of performance objectives that aligns his objectives with Home's creditors. - Mr. Bengelsdorf's primary responsibilities are to: (1) effectively marshal assets of the estate, (2) hire and maintain an adequate staff, (3) file timely and appropriate reports on the Liquidation's status and (4) operate the Liquidation in a cost effective manner. - 4.
-Use available comparable market compensation data; - Develop competitive market data consistent with Published Survey Analysis. - Remain consistent with competitive market positioning in relation to the current executive team.
+3. Align incentives with the Liquidation's goals:

+- Provide for Mr. Bengelsdorf's incentive compensation to be based on structured performance objectives that align his objectives with Home's creditors. - Mr. Bengelsdorf's primary responsibilities are to: (1) effectively marshal assets of the estate, (2) supervise the claim determination and asset distribution process, (3) hire and maintain an adequate staff, (4) file timely and appropriate reports on the Liquidation's status, and (5) operate the Liquidation in a cost effective manner.

+4. Use available comparable market compensation data:

+- Develop competitive market data consistent with Published Survey Analysis. - Remain consistent with competitive market positioning in relation to the current executive team.